ashish-panicker/wipro-devops/k8s/Readme.md

 - **Service** - exposes the pods both internally and externally
 - **CongfigMaps/Secrets** - stores the secrets
 - **Ingres** - Exposes Servcies via http/https

+## Key componenets

+- **etcd** - The database, a distributed, consistent key value pair database.
+Stores all configuration.
+- **kube-apiserver API Server** - Entry point into k8s control plane.
+Exposes api via http/https.
+- **kube-schduler** - Assigns pods to nodes based on the reource availability.
+- **kube-controller-manager** - A set of controllers running in the control plane.
+Ensure the desired state of deployments
+  - Node controller, tracks node health
+  - Deployment controller, tracks replica sets
+  - HPA Controller, tracks scaling
+- **Kubelet** - Node agent which runs on every node
+- **kube-proxy** - Runs on every node, manages the networking rules
+- **kubectl** - CLI client tool

+## StatefulSet

+A k8s controller responsible for deploying and managing stateful applications.
+Unlike deployments, which are stateless, Statufulset ensures that every pod has:
+- Stable unique networking identities
+- Persistent storage, each pod has it's own `PersistentVolumeClaim`, so the data will survie pod recreation
+- Ordered Deployment & Scaling, pods are created one at a time
+- Ordered termination & rolling updates

+### Usecases

+- Run databases
+- Distributed systems
+- Any application that needs persistent storage and ordered deployment